top of page

 Petty, R. E., & Cacioppo, J. T. (1986).
 Communication and persuasion: Central and peripheral routes to attitude change.
 Springer-Verlag.

-About Dr. Yinon Dryzin-Amit
+About Dr. Yinnon Dryzin-Amit

 Dr. Yinon Dryzin-Amit is an expert in organizational and leadership development, driven by a deep passion for fostering thriving and resilient organizations, coupled with a profound sensitivity to human needs.
 He possesses the unique ability to translate innovative behavioral science research into strategic and practical solutions across diverse sectors.